WHY NATURE EDUCATION?

 - Friends of Crescent Bend Nature Park

 Get your little ones outdoors to discover the exciting nature right in our own backyard.
 Kids are encouraged to explore, discover, and ask questions to help grow their knowledge of nature.
 This free program is designed for families with elementary-aged children, but older and younger siblings are also welcome.
-Texas Master Naturalist volunteers will lead the themed programs held on the second Saturday of the month at 10:00 AM at Crescent Bend Nature Park.
+Texas Master Naturalist volunteers will lead the themed programs held on the second Saturday of the month at 10:00 a.m.
+(June & July held at 9:00 a.m.) at Crescent Bend Nature Park.
 Attendees will meet at the first parking lot near the restroom building and the trailhead.

 Upcoming 2020 dates and topics are:

-June 13: Discover What’s Swimming –With dipnets, capture invertebrates in Cibolo Creek
+June 13: CANCELED Discover What’s Swimming –With dipnets, capture invertebrates in Cibolo Creek

-July 11: Discover Rocks – Senses and sediments on earth’s building blocks
+July 11: CANCELED Discover Rocks – Senses and sediments on earth’s building blocks

 September 12: Discover a Bug’s World – Our world would be different without bugs